LINOSNCHENA/JAVA-Springboot-application-using-theymeleaf/README.md

-# FULL STACK MICROSERVICE IN A SINGLE FRAMEWORK
+# MICROSERVICES IN SPRING-BOOT FRAMEWORK

 The application is a full-stack application that is consisting of frontend, backend and database all in one framework.
-(Spring,Hibernate, Thymeleaf).
-The technology stack includes; Spring Boot, Hibernate, MySQL(Postgres) and Thyme leaf webapp.
-The main purpose of the application is to create a Register for participats record.
+(Spring Boot, Hibernate, Thymeleaf).
+The technology stack includes; Spring Boot, Hibernate, MySQL (Postgres) and Thyme leaf webapp.
+The main purpose of the application is to create records.
 The application has a deployment file filled in the manifest hence has a production style sample as well.

 ## Executing the application

 1. Clone the repository from https://github.com/LINOSNCHENA/JAVA-Springboot-and-Theyleaf.git
-2. upgrade the dependancies in Maven POM.
+2. Upgrade the dependancies in Maven POM.
 3. To compile the application run the first command below.
-4. To exploit the server application run it using the second command.
-The following are the two commands mentioned above;

 ## Execution commands:

 ```
 mvn clean package
 mvn spring-boot:run